-In addition to Gravity, the VLT-I offers two other interferometric instruments, viz.
-AMBER, which is three telescope beam combiner, and PIONIER that combines four beams.
-AMBER's unique capacity is the much higher spectral resolution of R=12,000 in K-band.
-AMBER observations can thus complement those of Gravity by providing velocity resolved interferometric observations of many astronomical sources.
+In addition to GRAVITY, the VLTI currently offers two other interferometric instruments that combine four beams, PIONIER and MATISSE.
 PIONIER operates in the H-band at low spectral resolution.
 It provides a 30% higher spatial resolution for continuum observations at shorter wavelengths.
-Gravity, AMBER, and PIONIER are fed by the same VLT-I infrastructure.
+MATISSE works at longer wavelengths in the L-, M- and N-bands, that is between 3.2 and $13.0\,\mu\text{m}$ .
+GRAVITY, PIONIER and MATISSE are all fed by the same VLTI infrastructure.
 Consequently, many aspects of the observation preparation and scheduling procedures are similar.
 Please, visit the instrument pages that detail the capacities of the ESO suite of instruments.